Director of Wellbeing & Equality

 Previous holders

-Note that the role became a sabbatical position in 2017, when DoRep split into DoWell and DoEd.
-Past DoReps (Director of Representation) are included here for reference.
+Please note, that the role became a sabbatical position in 2017 when DoRep split into DoWell and DoEd

 Manifesto